ljvmiranda921/spacy-span-analyzer/reproducibility/README.md

 # 🪐 spaCy Project: Reproducibility Study for Span Type Characteristics

-This project aims to reproduce the metrics reported by the paper, *Dissecting Span Identification Tasks with Performance Prediction* (Papay, et *al, 2020) with a few changes:
+This project aims to reproduce some of the metrics reported by the paper, *Dissecting Span Identification Tasks with Performance Prediction* (Papay, et *al, 2020) with a few additions:

-- I will only reproduce the span characteristics (length, distinctiveness, etc.) to check if the span analyzer is working as intended.
-- I will add a few datasets to increase the breadth of this study.
-In particular, I'll be checking some of the nested NER datasets from Yu, et al's work (2020) on *Named Entity Recognition as Dependency Parsing*.
+- New datasets on Nested NER, particularly GENIA and the Shared BioNLP task.
+  The GENIA dataset is sourced from the parsed IOB version in the source repository of *A Boundary-aware Neural Model for Nested Named Entity Recognition* (Zheng, et al 2019).
+- I will also be adding a few more datasets such as the Healthsea dataset, the EBM-NLP corpus, and the ToxicSpans dataset.

 ## 📋 project.yml